usbarmory/interlock/README.md

 Once uploaded in their respective directory, private keys can only be deleted or overwritten, they cannot be downloaded, moved or copied.

+The keys for OTP ciphers (e.g. "TOTP" implementing Google Authenticator) generate a valid OTP code, for the current time, when the key information is queried ('Key Info' action on the right click menu).

 Requirements & Operation
 ========================